-A person under the age of 18 may need a legal Guardian if their parent is unavailable, incapacitated or deceased.
+A person under the age of 18 may need a legal Guardian if their parent is unavailable, incapacitated, or deceased.
 A legal Guardian has the same power as a parent to make decisions for the child.
 Both Surrogate’s Court and Family Court can appoint a Guardian of the person for a child.
-However, if a child need a Guardian of the Property then the petition must be filed in Surrogate’s Court.
+However, if a child needs a Guardian of the Property then the petition must be filed in Surrogate’s Court.
 A Guardian of the Property is appointed, for example, if a minor inherits over $10,000.
 In some contested Guardianship cases, the Judge can appoint a Guardian, even if the parent disagrees.
 Guardianship of a child typically lasts until the child turns 18 years of age.

 A Guardian can be named by the parents of a child in their Will.
 This person becomes the legal Guardian only after the parent dies and the Judge at Surrogate’s Court approves the named individual as Guardian.

 Article 17-A Guardianship is for those individuals who are “intellectually disabled or developmentally disabled” and is administered through the Surrogate’s Court.
 A certification from one physician and one psychologist or two physicians must be filed with the court petition certifying that the person has a disability and is not able to manage his or her affairs.
 Article 17-A Guardianship is very broad and covers most decisions that are usually made by a parent for a child such as healthcare and financial decisions.